 Sub-criterion C3: Migration Routes

 Pygmy blue whales use offshore and coastal waters of the south coast as part of a transit corridor during migration westward from the Bonney Upwelling foraging area to the Perth Canyon foraging area between February to June.
-More specifically, satellite tracking data from pygmy blue whales tagged off Western Australia (Double et al. 2014; Owen et al. 2016) and in the Bonney Upwelling (Moller and Attard, 2015) off South Australia have identified the area from near King Island in southeast Australia up to the Banda and Molucca Seas as the migratory pathway of pygmy blue whales.
-The movement of Southern right whales between coastal aggregation areas within and across seasons, shows that the corridor between the aggregation areas is important connective habitat.
-Results from a study at the Head of Bight off South Australia support the view that greater abundance promotes increased linkage via connective corridors between aggregation areas (Charlton et al. 2019b).
-Within and between season movements of SRWs on the southern Australian coastline were documented further east by Burnell (2001).
+More specifically, satellite tracking data from pygmy blue whales tagged off Western Australia (Double et al. 2014; Owen et al. 2016) and in the Bonney Upwelling (Möller and Attard, 2015) off South Australia have identified the area from near King Island in southeast Australia up to the Banda and Molucca Seas as the migratory pathway of pygmy blue whales.
+In addition, the movement of Southern right whales between coastal aggregation areas within and across seasons, shows that the corridor between the aggregation areas is important connective habitat.
+Results from a study at the Head of Bight off South Australia support the view that greater southern right whale abundance promotes increased linkage via connective corridors between aggregation areas (Charlton et al. 2019b).
+Within and between season movements of southern right whales on the southern Australian coastline were documented further east by Burnell (2001).
 While studies on SRWs in the southwest of Australia are limited, within year movements of the same sub-population on the south coast of Australia averaged 730 km, over 34 days.
 The maximum reported within season movement of an individual SRWs across coastal southern Australia is 1,490 km (Burnell 2001).
-During migration, along the west coast of the region humpback whales occur in high densities in Geographe Bay and offshore, and within sheltered areas on the southwest coast such as Flinders Bay and King George Sound.
+During migration, along the west coast of the region humpback whales occur in high densities in Geographe Bay, and within sheltered areas on the southwest coast such as Flinders Bay and King George Sound.
 Peak numbers are observed September-November, with ~4700 humpback whales counted migrating south through Geographe Bay in a season during day-time shore-based counts (Burton, unpublished data).
 This area is considered the last sheltered area they rest in during their migration from low latitude breeding grounds to high latitude feeding grounds (Salgado Kent et al. 2014).
-Flinders Bay, King George Sound, and coastal areas along the southwest coast are used by northward migrating humpback whales between ~June-August.
+Flinders Bay, King George Sound, and coastal areas along the southwest coast are used by northward migrating humpback whales between mostly from June-August.
 Flinders and King George Sound are areas of whale watching operations with these and southern right whales as focal species.
 For example, encounters by one tour vessel in King George Sound in 2012 included a total of 419 whales in 90 groups, 11 of which had calves in them.
 Of the groups, 84 were humpback whales, 9 of which had calves in them.
 Six were southern right whales, two of which had calves in them (Salgado Kent, unpublished; data provided by “Sail-A-Way” in 2012).

 Bannister, J.L.
 2001.
 Status of southern right whales (Eubalaena australis) off Australia.
 Journal of Cetacean Research and Management, Special Issue 2: 103–110.